IOR Africa

 Exporter of Record (EOR) Compliance and Customs

-For an Exporter of Record, understanding and adhering to international trade regulations is crucial to ensure smooth customs clearance and compliance.
+Understanding and adhering to international trade regulations is crucial for smooth customs clearance.
 In previous sections, we discussed what is an Exporter of Record and the meaning of the term.
 Now, let’s explore the key areas of focus to ensure the export process runs efficiently:

 Export Licenses and Permits